David Britton

 Featured:

-David Britton is a British author, artist, and publisher.
-In the 1970s he founded a series of small press magazines of the speculative fiction and horror genres, and in 1976 he co-founded (with Michael Butterworth) the controversial publishing house Savoy Books.
+David Britton (February 18, 1945 — December 29, 2020) was a British author, artist, and publisher.
+In the 1970s he founded Weird Fantasy and Crucified Toad, a series of small press magazines of the speculative fiction and horror genres.
+In 1976, Britton and Michael Butterworth co-founded the controversial publishing house Savoy Books.

 Biography

-Britton is the creator and script writer of the Lord Horror and Meng and Ecker comics published by Savoy.
-These characters also appear in a trio of novels written by Britton: Lord Horror (1990), Motherfuckers: The Auschwitz of Oz (1996), and Baptised in the Blood of Millions (2001).
-The first book, Lord Horror, is the last book to date to be banned in the United Kingdom.
+Britton was the creator and scriptwriter of the Lord Horror and Meng and Ecker comics published by Savoy.
+These characters also appear in a trio of novels written by Britton: Lord Horror, Motherfuckers: The Auschwitz of Oz, and Baptised in the Blood of Millions.

 Personal tools